Help for Syrian Refugees

 Hilfswerk International helps with the integration of Syrian refugees through sport programs.
 Syrians often have to deal with prejudice and discrimination.
 In sport, cultural and social inequalities do not play a role; rather, children and young people are educated about integration and fair play.
 They learn how to value others.

 In the informal refugee camps thousands of Syrian refugee children suffer from the partly life-threatening weather conditions during wintertime.
-Hilfswerk Austria International is distributing warm winter clothing to children to avoid health issues.
+Hilfswerk International is distributing warm winter clothing to children to avoid health issues.